Everton Pereira

-Everton Pereira (born 21 August 1995), sometimes known as just Everton, is a Brazilian footballer who plays for Capital CF as a right back.
+Everton Pereira (born 21 August 1995), sometimes known as just Everton, is a Brazilian footballer who plays for Capital CF as a right-back.

-Club career
+Career

 Born in Goiânia, Goiás, Everton Pereira finished his formation with Goiás.
 On 24 January 2015 he was promoted to the main squad by manager Wagner Lopes.

 Everton Pereira made his Série A debut on 10 May, starting in a 0–0 away draw against Vasco.